ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/relational-databases.md

     INNER JOIN rainfall ON cities.city_id = rainfall.city_id
 ```

 We have highlighted the two columns we want, and the fact we want to join the tables together by the `city_id`.
-Now we can add the `WHERE` statement to filter out only year 2019.
+Now we can add the `WHERE` statement to filter out the only year 2019.

 ```sql
 SELECT cities.city